DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 propagate resampling and imputation variance, but not uncertainty in period boundaries, component counts, reliability scores, or source measurement error.

-## Peer Review

-Each of the eight subindices was reviewed by external scholars with subject expertise in that domain.
-Reviewers were asked to assess the theoretical justification for the subindex, the appropriateness of its domain structure, and the merit of each dataset selected as an input.
-Ten reviewers took part, covering all eight subindices.

-Reviews are posted in full in [`docs/peer_review/`](docs/peer_review), with a table listing each reviewer and the subindex they assessed.

 ## Citation

 Please cite the Global Capitalism Index dataset: